dihydrogen-monoxide/XialotEcon/README.md

-# XialotEconomy
+# XialotEcon
-Xialot is a next-gem economy plugin.
+XialotEcon is a next-gem economy plugin.